 To assess knowledge about longevity, we asked respondents about (i) the likelihood that a typical 65 year-old individual of the same gender as the respondent lives to age 90 or beyond and (ii) the likelihood that at least one member of a typical 65 year-old couple lives to age 90 or beyond.
 Based on the 2005 life tables published by the National Center for Health Statistics, the correct answers to the first question is 21 percent for males and 33 percent for females, and the correct answer to the second question is 47 percent.
 Panel A of Table 5 shows that the respondents in the control group are too optimistic about survival probabilities.
-Male respondents in the control group on average think there is a 50 percent chance that a typical 65 year-old male will live to 90 or beyond.
-Female respondents in the control group on average think there is a 65 percent chance that a typical 65 year-old female will live to 90 or beyond.
-Respondents in the control group on average believe that the probability that at least one member of a 65 year-old couple lives to 90 or beyond is 65 percent.
+For example, respondents in the control group on average believe that the probability that at least one member of a 65 year-old couple lives to 90 or beyond is 65 percent.
 Our information intervention had no economically or statistically significant effects on the perceived survival probabilities.
 All point estimates are positive, consistent with respondents remembering the gestalt of our message ("You may live longer than you think") rather than the longevity figures we provided, but the size of the treatment effect is 2 percentage points or less in all cases.

 Panels B and C present the effects of our information treatment on incentives to work longer and on incentives to delay claiming Social Security benefits.
-The responses to the four questions related to work incentives from Social Security benefits are presented in Panel B. The first of these four questions is a multiple choice question that asks whether the respondent's Social Security benefits will be the same, higher, or lower if the respondent works fewer years.

-This is the exactly the same question as the one we analyzed in Liebman and Luttmer (2009), and, consistent with our previous findings, about two thirds of respondents in the control group believe that benefits increase with number of years worked.
-Row 3 shows that our information treatment had a very small positive but statistically insignificant effect on this response, which is perhaps not surprising given that the response was already correct on average in the control group.
-Row 4 analyzes the quantitative version of the same question, in which we ask respondents about the percentage change in their Social Security benefits per additional year worked.
+The responses to the four questions related to work incentives from Social Security benefits are presented in Panel B. The first of these four questions is a multiple choice question that asks whether the respondent's Social Security benefits will be the same, higher, or lower if the respondent works fewer years, but keeps constant the age of claiming Social Security benefits.
+This is the exactly the same question as the one we analyzed in Liebman and Luttmer (2009), and, consistent with our previous findings, about two thirds of respondents in the control group believe that benefits increase with number of years worked.15 Row 3 shows that our information treatment had a very small positive but statistically insignificant effect on this response, which is perhaps not surprising given that the response was already correct on average in the control group.
+Row 4 analyzes the quantitative version of the same question, in which we ask respondents about the percentage change in their Social Security benefits per additional year worked (holding claim age constant).
 The mean response in the control group (5.2 percent increase per additional year worked) is similar to our earlier findings and, as we explain in Liebman and Luttmer (2009), overestimates the true return by about a factor of two for a typical worker.
-The information treatment has no economically meaningful or statistically significant effect on the quantitative answer to the perceived return.
+The information treatment has no economically meaningful or statistically significant effect on the quantitative answer to the perceived return.16